Sunak would back rival’s economic plans despite labelling them a ‘moral failure’

 He also said that he will not leave politics if, as expected, he is defeated in the Tory leadership contest in less than two weeks’ time.

-Only yesterday, he had lashed out at plans that were “complacent” about the dangers of inflation and questioned how “realistic” the proposals from Ms Truss are.
+He went on to lash out at plans that were “complacent” about the dangers of inflation and questioned how “realistic” the proposals from the Foreign Secretary were.

-He has previously warned it would be a “moral failure” if under Ms Truss the poorest and most vulnerable failed to be protected amid a cost-of-living crisis.
+He has previously warned it would be a “moral failure” if under Ms Truss the poorest and most vulnerable fail to be protected amid a cost-of-living crisis.

+Speaking ahead of the penultimate leadership hustings in Norwich, the Foreign Secretary hinted at further action down the line to ease the burden of mounting prices.

+Ms Truss told reporters at a factory near the Norfolk city that tax cuts and boosting energy supply were the key to addressing the cost-of-living crunch.

+But she added that, if she is elected, her chancellor would look at “what else needs to be done” at a future budget.

-“Of course, I’d always support a Conservative government.
-Of course, I would, it goes without saying,” he told BBC Radio 4’s World at One programme.
+Earlier, Mr Sunak told BBC Radio 4’s World at One programme: “Of course, I’d always support a Conservative government.
+Of course, I would, it goes without saying.

 “Of course, I’m going to support a Conservative government.
 I believe very strongly in the Conservative Party, and I want it to do well, and I will always whether as a minister or as a backbencher always support a Conservative government because I believe that’s the best thing for this country.”